-At Christ Church CE Primary Academy our curriculum is a broad and balanced learning challenge curriculum which uses individual classes’ learning challenges as a means to incorporating necessary skills and progression.
+At Christ Church CE Primary Academy our curriculum is a broad and balanced learning challenge curriculum which uses individual classes’ learning challenges as a means to acquiring knowledge and incorporating necessary skills and progression.
 Wherever possible the national curriculum (knowledge and key skills) is taught via a series of learning challenges based around one main learning challenge each term or half term.
 These learning challenges encourage cross curricular learning and are devised by the pupils and class teacher at the beginning of each academic year.
-However, when necessary learning is taught in isolation if it does not fit within the context of the learning challenges.
+However, when necessary learning is taught in isolation via subject specific learning challenges if it does not fit within the context of the learning challenges.

 The acquisition, and then application, of specific skills is extremely important.
 Our curriculum provides numerous opportunities for this.
 Termly educational visits undertaken by all year groups and regular opportunities for outdoor learning also help to enhance the learning opportunities we provide.
 The weekly homework, again linked to the learning challenges, provides yet further opportunities for consolidation of learning or pre-learning challenge research.